infinit/memo/website/templates/pages/docs/src/markdown/get_started.md

 <div>
 % if "mac" in request.path or (os() == "Macintosh" and "linux" not in request.path):
-<p>Infinit relies on [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to create filesystems in userland.
+<p>Infinit relies on <a href="https://en.wikipedia.org/wiki/Filesystem_in_Userspace">FUSE</a> to create filesystems in userland.
 You will need to install the OSXFUSE from the link below:</p>

 <p><a href="https://github.com/osxfuse/osxfuse/releases/download/osxfuse-3.0.9/osxfuse-3.0.9.dmg" class="button">Download OSXFUSE</a></p>

-_**NOTE**: Infinit requires a version of OSXFUSE that is newer than available on https://osxfuse.github.io/._
+<em><strong>NOTE</strong>: Infinit requires a version of OSXFUSE that is newer than available on <a href="https://osxfuse.github.io">https://osxfuse.github.io/.</em>

 % else:

-<p>Infinit relies on [FUSE](https://en.wikipedia.org/wiki/Filesystem_in_Userspace) to create filesystems in userland.
+<p>Infinit relies on <a href="https://en.wikipedia.org/wiki/Filesystem_in_Userspace">FUSE</a> to create filesystems in userland.
 You will need to install FUSE using your distribution's package manager.
-For example, if you use a Debian based distribution, you would use `apt-get`:</p>
+For example, if you use a Debian based distribution, you would use <code>apt-get</code>:</p>

 <br>